openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

    [time]LOG_LEVEL[file] [PLUGIN]: message
 @endsphinxdirective

-in which the “LOG_LEVEL” is represented by the first letter of its name (ERROR being an exception and using its full name).
+in which the `LOG_LEVEL` is represented by the first letter of its name (ERROR being an exception and using its full name).
 For example:

 @sphinxdirective
 .. code-block:: sh